shahisa/JavaScript-Algo-Problems/README.md

 # JavaScript Algorithm Problems

+## This Project

+I want to improve my performance in technical interviews.
+Thus I'm creating this "Blog" to track, a problem I work on each day.
+The language  chosen for this is JavaScript.
+JavaScript being one of the most popular programming languages and generally one of the first languages a developer learns.
+I hope this "blog" also helps others solve problems.

+The questions come from a variety of places arcoss the internet and books.

 ## Reverse a String
 Given a string value, the program must return the reverse of the string.